-James Jameson, heir to the Jameson Irish Whiskey fortune, was a wanna-be adventurer who tagged along on one of the last European exploration trips into the "Dark Heart of Africa," in the late 1800s.
+James Jameson, heir to the Jameson Irish Whiskey fortune, was a wannabe adventurer who tagged along on one of the last European exploration trips into the "Dark Heart of Africa," in the late 1800s.
 The crew of the expedition, whose intention was to rescue a colonial Governor who they assumed was in danger, was led by famed explorer Henry M. Stanley.

 He Was The Heir To A Whiskey Empire, With Too Much Time And Money On His Hands

-James S. Jameson, the moral degenerate who paid to see a young girl eaten by humans, was the descendent of John Jameson, the founder of Jameson Whiskey, and heir to the huge whiskey empire.
+James S. Jameson descended from John Jameson, the founder of Jameson Whiskey, and was thus heir to a substantial whiskey empire.
 In 1888, Jameson was a member of one of the last major European exploration trips through the center of Africa, the Emin Pasha Relief Expedition.

-Jameson was a part of the Rear Column of what was supposed to be a rescue mission.
+Jameson was a part of the Rear Column of what was touted as a rescue mission.
 The colonial Governor of the Equatorial Province of Sudan, Emin Pasha, had not been heard from for a long period of time following unrest in the region.
-Out of concern, a group of citizens put together their own aid expedition to rescue Pasha, headed by famed explorer Henry M. Stanley.
+Out of concern, a group of citizens organized an aid expedition to rescue Pasha, headed by famed explorer Henry M. Stanley.

-He Paid For Her In Handkerchiefs
+He Paid For The Victim In Handkerchiefs

-"A man returned a few minutes afterward with a ten-year-old girl.
+A man returned a few minutes [after Jameson paid] with a 10-year-old girl.
 Tippoo and the chiefs ordered the girl to be taken to the native huts.
 Jameson himself, Selim, Masondie, and Farhani, Jameson's servant, presented him by Tippoo, and many others followed.

-The man who had brought the girl said to the cannibals: 'This is a present from a white man who desires to see her eaten.'"
+The man who had brought the girl said to the cannibals: "This is a present from a white man who desires to see her eaten."